 | Entry into Shelby world | Born into it | Recruited as a young adult |

-| Romani heritage | Ancestral — referenced but not lived | Direct — raised by Romani mother |
+| Romani heritage | Ancestral, referenced but not lived | Direct, raised by Romani mother Zelda |

-| Emotional anchor | Grace, then family duty | Unknown — still forming |
+| Emotional anchor | Grace, then family duty | “The cub looking for its dad” (Keoghan) |

-| Narrative function | Builder of the empire | Inheritor — and potential undoing — of it |
+| Narrative function | Builder of the empire | Inheritor (and potential undoing) of it |

 Frequently Asked Questions About the Shelby Sons